krzentner/language-world/data/text-davinci-003/chain_md/push-wall-3.md

 Steps:  1.
-Put gripper above puck  2.
-Move the gripper left until it is against the wall  3.
-Push the puck towards the goal
+Put gripper above wall  2.
+Push gripper into the wall  3.
+Push the wall away  4.
+Put gripper above puck  5.
+Push the puck to goal
-    We want to push the puck to the target location, but there's a wall in the way, so the first step is to move the gripper to the side and make sure it is against the wall.
+First, the robot needs to move the gripper to the small wall that is in the way.
-    - When the robot's gripper is not against wall and the robot's gripper is not above puck, the robot should move the gripper to the left and against the wall.
+- When the robot's gripper is not near the wall, the robot should put the gripper above the wall.
+Once the gripper is above the wall, the robot should push the wall away in order to make room for the puck.
+- When the robot's gripper is near the wall, the robot should push the wall away.
+After the wall has been pushed away, the robot should move the gripper above the puck.
-    When the gripper is against the wall and in the same position as the puck, the wall should also prevent the puck from moving away; at this point, we can push the puck to the goal.
+- When the robot's gripper is not above the puck, the robot should put the gripper above the puck.
+Then the robot should push the puck to the target location.
-    - When the robot's gripper is against the wall and the robot's gripper is not above the puck, the robot should push the puck towards goal.
+- When the robot's gripper is above the puck, the robot should push the puck to the goal.